What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 2. The (Solopreneur) Lifestyle Business

 If you want an optimally running Solopreneur Lifestyle business, the idea is to get things as tight, light, and as systematized as possible.
-These businesses are intentionally small, offering flexibility and the ability to manage all operations under one brain (with the help of technology).
+These businesses are intentionally small, offering flexibility and the ability to manage all operations under one brain, with the help of technology.

 It may be for you, if you…

-- Prefer minimal overhead and maximum control.
-Along with this can be (nearly) complete creative freedom.
+- Prefer minimal overhead and maximum control/creativity.

 Key Challenges